Enforcement Overview

 Late or Non-Payment of Assessments

-The Regular Assessment, commonly called "dues", is invoiced annually.
-Payment is due on the 1st of the month and considered late if not received by the 15th.
+The Regular Assessment, "dues", is invoiced annually.
+Payment is due January 1st unless prior arrangements are made with CSA Management, Inc.to pay quarterly.
+Payments are considered late if not received by the 15th.

-- Late payments are subject to a $25 late charge.
+• Every monthly late payments is subject to a $25. late charge.

 A Special Assessment is a one-time fee shared among all owners to pay for an unexpected POA expense that the normal budget and financial reserves cannot cover.